jkariscodes/nairobi-busstops/README.md

 * [__coverage__](https://coverage.readthedocs.io/) for measuring code coverage (TODO)

 ## Installation
-The minimum requirements required to deploy this project is [Docker Engine]().
-Docker Engine contains docker, [docker compose]() and if on a Desktop environment and prefer a graphical user interface, once can make use of [Docker Desktop]().
+The minimum requirement required to deploy this project is [Docker Engine]().
+Docker Engine contains docker, [docker compose](), and if on a Desktop environment and prefer a graphical user interface, one can make use of [Docker Desktop]().

 [Make](https://www.gnu.org/software/make/manual/make.html) is used in this project to execute docker commands present in the [Makefile](Makefile) for the purpose of saving time that is used during executing long docker commands.
 This is optional but __recommended__ and can be installed using the following guides
 - [Installation on Linux](https://linuxhandbook.com/using-make/)
-- Installing make on Windows requires a bit of setup since make is not natively available on the platform.
+- Installing Make on Windows requires a bit of setup since Make is not natively available on the platform.
 Here are the steps to follow:

    -  Download and install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) from the Microsoft Store.
 This will allow you to run a Linux environment on your Windows machine.